 Barnard Castle town can be summed up in one word - disappointing.
 There really wasn't much to it at all, just a busy main road running through it with castle ruins on its edge.

-It was difficult trying to get a photograph with either parked cars, traffic or street signs in the picture.
+It was difficult trying to get a photograph without either parked cars, traffic or street signs in the picture.
 I just don't know why people come here.
 It didn't take long for us to contemplate which bus we should be getting back to the campsite.
 The Chef suggested the 12:55 and I agreed.

-pass the time we ambled to the castle ruins, for that is all they are.
+To pass the time we ambled to the castle ruins, for that is all they are.
 Yet people are prepared to pay good money to look round them.

 The cheapest ticket for adults was £6.20 concession, which does not include the seventy pence donation, making a total of £6.90.
 But it doesn't end there because then there's Gift Aid - I quote from their website: